elastic/Example-Watches/README.md

 * Unexpected Account Activity - A watch which aims detect and to alert if a user is created in Active Directory/LDAP and subsequently deleted within N mins.
 * New Process Started - A watch which aims to detect if a process is started on a server for the first time.
 * New User-Server Communication - A watch which aims to detect if a user logs onto a server for the first time within the current time period.

+#Testing

+Each watch includes a test directory containing a set of tests expressed as JSON files.
+Each JSON file describes a single isolated test and includes:

+* watch_name - The watch name
+* watch_file - Location of the watch file (relative to base directory)
+* mapping_file - Location of the mapping file (relative to base directory)
+* index - The required index on which both the watch and test depend.
+* type - The required type on which both the watch and test depend.
+* events - A list of test data objects.
+Each test data object contains the required fields and an 'offset' value.
+This integer can be positive and negative.
+This value is added to the current system time when the events are indexed by the run_test.py.
+To ensure the "past" is populated as required use negative values.
+This ensures the test data is populated for the current period, allows the watches to match.
+* match - A field indicating if the watch should match - defaults to true.

+The run_test.py performs the following when running a test file:

+1. Deletes the index specified.
+2. Loads the required mapping.
+3. Loads the dataset, setting the timestamps of the events to the current+offset.
+4. Refreshes the index.
+5. Adds the watch
+6. Executes the watch
+7. Confirms the watch matches the intended outcome. matched and confirms the output of the watch (log text)